 (7) Subject to the control and direction of the State mining engineer, the State coal mining engineer is responsible for the administration of this Act and the regulations in relation to coal mines and has the control and direction of inspectors engaged in matters relating to coal mines.

-17. Appointment of inspectors of mines
+17. Inspectors of mines, general provisions

 (1) The Minister may appoint suitable persons to be inspectors of mines.